Public reports

 Similarities and differences in the reporting obligation as per EITI

 One fundamental difference between the reporting obligations stipulated by the HGB and the EITI lies in the extent of the reporting.
 EITI stipulates that the participating companies from the natural resources extractive sector publish all material payments they make to government agencies.
-In contrast to the HGB, the material payments are not exhaustively listed by the EITI and must be clarified in the course of the EITI process (see chapter 9).
-The EITI standard does not provide for a distinction between payments above or below the limit of at least EUR100,000 annually.
-The stakeholders of the German EITI have agreed to adopt the materiality threshold of § 341t (4) HGB.
+In contrast to the HGB, the material payments are not exhaustively listed by the EITI and must be clarified in the course of the EITI process (see Payment flows of the raw material sector).
+The EITI standard does not provide for a distinction between payments above or below the limit of at least €100,000 annually.
+The stakeholders of the German EITI have agreed to adopt the materiality threshold of § 341t(4)HGB.

 In contrast to the HGB provisions, EITI relies on the mutual disclosure of the payment flows for quality assurance as standard.
 The Federal State previously also had to grant an insight into its income from the natural resources sector in the form of payment reconciliation.